pljeske/cgm-remote-monitor/README.md

 6. Log into [heroku](www.heroku.com) and select the "Deploy"-tab

 7. Scroll down to the very bottom and change from "master" to "wip/kitescout" and press **"Deploy Branch"**
+   - If yo're not seing the "Depoly branch" you might have lost connection to your github.
+     -  scroll up to "Deployment method" and choose Github and connect to you github
+     -  select cgm-remote-monitor next to "App connected to Github"
+     -  now Deploy Branch should pop up at the bottom!

 Congratulations, you now have my branch deployed to your heroku.